MervinDelfin/gira-homeserver-api/README.md

 ### getDeviceValue(deviceId): float

-Returns always a float value from device with given id.
-Returns `-1` when device does not respond
+Always returns a float value for device with given id.\
+Returns `None` when device does not respond or device does not exist.

 ```python
 value = client.getDeviceValue(101)